 Included in the cost of each page, at around 2p per page, is the setup of the equipment including toner and maintenance.

 If everyone signing the document is in the same building, the cost of delivery is zero, but most documents need to be posted.
 If we allow for 30% of the 10,000 being delivered by mail, the cost of postage and the envelope averages 46p.

 If the document needs to be delivered urgently, it can be couriered, and if this is done for 10% of the documents, at an average cost of £10, the figures start to add up.

 Some companies still use fax machines, so let’s assume that 40% of the documents are sent this way, at 3p per sheet.

 Paper = £1,500

 Printing / Photocopying = £6,000

 Courier = £30,000

-Many companies want records in their digital archives, which means scanning, storage and paper disposal, and in our next blog on this topic we will look at the associated costs and then compare these with what the average company spends on digital signatures.
+Many companies want records in their digital archives.
+It means scanning, storage and paper disposal.
+In our next blog on this topic, we will look at the associated costs and then compare these with what the average company spends on digital signatures.